-Abstract: This study was conducted on the effects of coating methods (CM) and storage periods (SP) on Nantes carrot during ambient storage at temperature of 25°C and 65% relative humidity.
-Four CM [carboxy methyl cellulose + cellophane film (CMC + CF), carboxy methyl cellulose (CMC), cellophane film (CF) and nocoating (NC)] and five SP (0, 4, 8, 11 and 14 days) were investigated for some qualitative characteristics including water content, total soluble solids (TSS), reducing sugars and firmness.
-The statistical results of the study indicated that CM and SP significantly (P \leq 0.01) affected all traits.
-Interaction of CM \times SP for all traits was also significant.
-The statistical results of the study indicated that CMC + CF for water content and reducing sugars and CF for firmness were the best CM.
+Abstract: This study was conducted on the effects of relative humidity (RH), coating methods (CM) and storage periods (SP) on Nantes carrot during cold storage at temperature of 0 ± 0.5 °C. Two RH (85% and 90%), four CM [carboxy methyl cellulose + cellophane film (CMC + CF), carboxy methyl cellulose (CMC), cellophane film (CF) and no-coating (NC)] and nine SP (0, 30, 45, 60, 75, 90, 100, 110 and 120 days) were investigated for some qualitative characteristics including water content, total soluble solids (TSS), reducing sugars and firmness.
+Experiment was conducted in completely randomized design with three replications for each factor.
+Duncan's multiple range tests at 1% probability were performed to compare the means of different treatments.
+The statistical results of the study indicated that RH, CM and SP significantly (P \leq 0.01) affected all traits.
+Interactions of RH \times SP, CM \times SP for all traits and RH \times CM for water content and TSS were also significant.
+However, interactions of RH \times CM for reducing sugars and firmness and RH \times CM \times SP for all traits were not significant.
+The statistical results of the study also indicated that at 90% RH, carrots were firmer and had higher water content and reducing sugars than 85% RH.
+Moreover, CMC + CF for water content and reducing sugars and CF for firmness were the best CM.
 In addition, water content, reducing sugars and firmness decreased by increasing the SP, whereas TSS increased by an increase in SP.

-Key words: Carrot · Ambient storage · Coating methods · Storage periods · Quality · Iran
+Key words: Carrot · Cold storage · Relative humidity · Coating methods · Storage periods · Quality · Iran